-7.1.1 Appeals Process
+7.1.1 Appeal Submission

-Appeals shall be made in writing via email to AHRI Standards@ahrinet.org within 30 days of the action, or within one standards cycle for an inaction, being appealed.
-Receipt of the appeal shall be acknowledged by AHRI staff within ten days, and a simple answer or explanation shall be provided by the SSC, STC, or AHRI staff person responsible for the standard or guideline within an additional 30 days.
-The appellant shall be given the opportunity to withdraw his or her appeal based upon that simple answer.
-If the appellant does not withdraw the appeal AHRI shall proceed as follows.
+Appeals shall be made in writing via email to AHRI_Standards@ahrinet.org within thirty days of the action (for example, the date of a decision in a meeting), or within one standards cycle for an inaction, being appealed.
+Receipt of the appeal shall be acknowledged by AHRI within ten days.